-Counseling and Psychological Services provides a wide range of services toward meeting the mental health and student development needs of DKU students.
-We don’t simply understand those needs in terms of individual students.
-We also recognize the importance of addressing the life issues of particular student communities and the Duke Kunshan University campus community, overall.
+Counseling and Psychological Services (CAPS) provides a wide range of services toward meeting the mental health and developmental needs of Duke Kunshan University students.
+We do not simply understand those needs in terms of individual students.
+We recognize the importance of addressing the life circumstances of particular student communities and the Duke Kunshan University campus community, overall.

-In terms of individual clinical issues, staff members provide confidential assessment and brief counseling/therapy for students whose concerns range from the normal challenges of everyday life to more disruptive psychological concerns to concerns about friends or family members.
-Problems as listed below are all appropriate for you to speak with a counselor.
+In terms of individual clinical issues, our staff provides confidential assessments and short-term counseling services for students whose concerns range from the normal challenges of everyday life to more disruptive psychological concerns.
+Students are welcome to make an appointment with our counselors if they are struggling with the following issues:

 - Academic performance

 - Illness or death of a loved one

 - Race, ethnicity, nationality, or other cultural identity